hackforla/food-oasis-la/_drafts/get-involved.md

 Food Oasis Los Angeles provides a free map-based database of all the food resources in Los Angeles County categorized by type.
 These include community gardens, food pantries, farmers markets, and grocery stores.

-One of the stated goals of the City of Los Angeles’ Sustainability Plan is to “Ensure all low-income Angelenos live within a half mile of fresh food by 2035.” [[source]](https://performance.lacity.org/en/stat/goals/yn4r-yz4i/6bka-tmpz/96td-rgkv)
+One of the stated goals of the City of Los Angeles’ Sustainability Plan is to “Ensure all low-income Angelinos live within a half mile of fresh food by 2035.” [[source]](https://performance.lacity.org/en/stat/goals/yn4r-yz4i/6bka-tmpz/96td-rgkv)
 How do we make this happen?

 * [Organizations](https://foodoasis.la/organizations)